 - The activity/program is transferable, and can be of benefit to other institutions

-Submit a completed application by e-mail to Carol Brubaker (firstname.lastname@example.org) by the deadline: June 2, 2014
+Submit a completed application by e-mail to Carol Brubaker (email@example.com).
+(The deadline was June 2, 2014)

 - ACTIVITY/PROGRAM SUMMARY AND NARRATIVE